Spanish Cuba movement: Legal challenges: a petition/lawsuit to repeal Article IX

-The efforts to repeal Article IX of the Treaty of Paris (1898) are centered around addressing the historical consequences of this treaty, particularly concerning the nationality status of Cubans and Puerto Ricans.
-Article IX of the Treaty of Paris dealt with the civil rights and political status of the native inhabitants of territories ceded by Spain to the United States, which included Cuba, Puerto Rico, the Philippines, and Guam.
+The efforts to repeal Article IX of the Treaty of Peace between the United States of America and the Kingdom of Spain (1898) are centered around addressing the historical consequences of this legal document, particularly concerning the nationality status of Cubans and Puerto Ricans.
+Article IX of the Treaty of Paris dealt with the civil rights and political status of the native inhabitants of territories ceded by Spain to the United States after the end of the Spanish–American War, which included Cuba, Puerto Rico, the Philippines, and Guam.
 Beyond legal aspects, this issue touches on cultural identity and historical recognition.
 It is a matter of acknowledging a shared history and potentially correcting a historical oversight.
 Such efforts can also influence international relations, particularly between Spain, the United States, Cuba, and Puerto Rico.

-On October 7, 2022, Maikel Arista-Salado, a U.S. citizen of Cuban origin, filed a petition with the Spanish Consulate in Miami, the city where he was legally residing at the time.
+On October 7, 2022, Maikel Arista-Salado, a U.S. citizen of Cuban origin, filed a petition with the Consulate-General of Spain in Miami, Florida.
 Under Spanish law, petitions filed with any governmental office pursuant to the Spanish Petition Act (Ley Orgánica 4/2001, de 12 de noviembre, reguladora del derecho de petición) are a constitutionally protected right (recognized in article 29 of the Spanish Constitution).
-In it, Arista-Salado petitions the government to denounce Article IX, or declare it null as it violates the 1876 Spanish Constitution which was in full force in Cuba and Puerto Rico at the time the Treaty was signed, it violates the current Spanish Constitution, European Law, American Law and International Law.
-The document goes on to request the Spanish government to restore Spanish nationality to all the descendants of those Spanish citizens from Cuba and Puerto Rico who were forcefully denaturalized.
-This petition challenges the validity of Article IX of the Treaty of Paris (1898), because it did not allow Spanish citizens born in its overseas possessions of Cuba and Puerto Rico to exercise the right to choose their allegiance, thereby stripping them of their birthright nationality.
+In it, Arista-Salado petitions the Spanish government to denounce Article IX or declare it null as it violates the 1876 Spanish Constitution, which was in full force in Cuba and Puerto Rico at the time when the Treaty of Paris was signed (1898), as it violates the current Spanish Constitution, European Union law, U.S. federal law, and international law.
+The document goes on to request the Spanish government to restore Spanish citizenship to all the descendants of those Spanish citizens native to Cuba and Puerto Rico who were forcefully denaturalized.
+This petition challenges the validity of Article IX of the Treaty, because it did not allow Spanish citizens born in its overseas possessions of Cuba and Puerto Rico to exercise the right to choose their allegiance, thereby stripping them of their birthright nationality.